 Note to Potential Students

 Applications for the MCP are accepted until June 1st of each year.
-There is a $50.00 non-refundable application fee (subject to change without notice) and admissions for the Program will be in the fall semester of each year.
-The MCP schedule follows SIU’s regular semester calendar for Fall, Spring and Summer.
+There is a $50.00 non-refundable application fee (subject to change without notice) and admission to the Program will be in the fall semester of each year.
+The MCP schedule follows SIU’s regular semester calendar for fall, spring, and summer.
 The dates listed on the University’s website for the Graduate School (http://www.gradschool.siu.edu) are observed by this Program also.

 PA Program students from border states will not receive the University’s tuition decrease.
 Subsequently, they will pay the higher rate.

 Upon successful completion of this Program, a Master of Science Degree in Physician Assistant Studies (MSPA) is awarded.